Radville Recreation Powered by Goalline Sports Administration Software

 Online Hockey Registration Instructions:

-***you may experience difficulty registering on a smart phone or tablet, please attempt registering on a PC prior to contacting RMH***
+***You may experience difficulty registering on a smart phone or tablet, please attempt registering on a PC prior to contacting RMH***

 New Player